skypjack/entt/docs/md/meta.md

   The returned type is `meta_data` and may be invalid if there is no meta data object associated with the given identifier.<br/>
-  A meta data object offers an API to query the underlying type (ie to know if it's a const or a static one), to get the meta type of the variable and to set or get the contained value.
+  A meta data object offers an API to query the underlying type (for example, to know if it's a const or a static one), to get the meta type of the variable and to set or get the contained value.

 * _Meta functions_.
 They are accessed by _name_: